isomerpages/moe-yishunsec/_cca/Performing Arts/Malay Dance.md

 * Ms Shahidah Borhan

 ### CCA Schedule
-* Wednesday and Thursday from 4 pm to 6 pm
+* Wednesday and Thursday from 4pm to 6pm

 ### Venues
 * MPC